Citigroup trounces profit estimates as economic recovery spurs reserve release | Business

 Citigroup trounces profit estimates as economic recovery spurs reserve release

-Citigroup Inc comfortably beat market estimates for second-quarter profit on Wednesday, as the economic recovery allowed the bank to release loan loss reserves and offset a plunge in revenue from lower trading and credit card lending.
+Citigroup Inc on Wednesday reported a surge in quarterly profit that swept past estimates, fueled by the bank's decision to release loan loss reserves that helped offset a plunge in revenue from lower trading and credit card lending.

+"On a clean, core economic earnings basis (i.e., core pre-provision earnings minus net charge-offs), results actually bettered expectations at $1.86/share.
+The beat came primarily from better-than-expected credit quality," said Oppenheimer analyst Chris Kotowski in a note to clients.
+Citi's shares were trading flat after rising as much as 3%.

-Citigroup Inc comfortably beat market estimates for second-quarter profit on Wednesday, as the economic recovery allowed the bank to release loan loss reserves and offset a plunge in revenue from lower trading and credit card lending.
-For the quarter ended June 30, net income jumped to $6.19 billion, or $2.85 per share, from $1.06 billion, or 38 cents per share, a year earlier.
+TRADING TAKES A HIT For the quarter ended June 30, net income jumped to $6.19 billion, or $2.85 per share, from $1.06 billion, or 38 cents per share, a year earlier.
 Analysts on average had expected a profit of $1.96 per share, according to Refinitiv IBES data.

-Revenue plunged 12%, while loans were down 3%.
-Citi's consumer bank shrank during the quarter, as fewer consumers took loans on their cards, while deposits also took a hit across all regions.
-Overall consumer banking revenue fell 7% to $6.8 billion.
+Overall revenue plunged 12%, while loans were down 3%.
+Citi's consumer bank shrank during the quarter, as fewer customers took loans on their cards.
+Customers continued to pay off their monthly balances and loans on cards fell 4%.
+Revenue from those cards declined 12%.

 Expenses at Citigroup jumped by 7% during the quarter, led by spending to improve its risk and control systems to comply with demands from regulators.
 The size of the increase suggested that the bank might miss its estimate from April that expenses for the full-year would increase only 2% to 3%.
 Investors are particularly concerned about expenses as the bank has been unable to say how much money and time it will take to meet the requirements of regulators and fix its systems.